possan/webgl-spotify-connect-now-playing-screen-example/README.md

 ---
 @plamere says:This is a fork of @possan's visualizer.
 It attempts to get more images of the artist and if they are found, these are shown in addition to the cover art image.
 Note that at sometime in the past the Spotify API used to return more and varied artist images.
-How it seems to be returning only a single image for most artists, so this hack-on-top-of-a-hack is less interesting than I thought it would be.
+Now it seems to be returning only a single image for most artists, so this hack-on-top-of-a-hack is less interesting than I thought it would be.
 I suppose we could go and get more images from Flicker.
 Something for another day.